PudgyPoppins/abulti/README.md

 	* Users can review their cart at any time, and delete any items from their cart.
 DONE
 		* Users can see the total price, change quantities of the items they are buying, etc DONE

-	* Delete this when done: Add migration folders to .gitignore

-	* When a user wishes to "check out", they can review their cart, then enter their credit card information
+	* When a user wishes to "check out", they can review their cart, then enter their credit card information DONE
-	* A payment is made (via Stripe), so that we get money and they lose money
+	* A payment is made (via Stripe), so that we get money and they lose money DONE
+	* The purchase count of the items purchased is increased DONE
 	* A model object is created, an order, that tells us what items they purchased and what sizes.
 It also tells us their address and email.
+DONE
 		* The order object is saved to the database (we can see it on the admin site), and a copy is emailed to us.
+DONE
 		* We email them automatically that their order has been processed, and a copy of the order.
+KIND OF DONE
 		* We email them manually that we have shipped their items to them.
+OK

+	* The user, still without signing in, can see what stage their order is in: processed, delivering, delivered DONE

+	* The user can request a refund, with a reason, and we could maybe grant it COVERED IN THE EMAIL SENT TO THEM

 ## Questions to answer for moving forward (website related and bussiness related):